 The United States has been a world leader in entrepreneurship and innovation, which are the engines that drive our economy.
-To continue this tradition of leadership and growth, Bernie has supported increasing access to education, reforming intellectual property regimes, and defending the openness and network neutrality of the Internet.
+To continue this tradition of leadership and growth, Bernie supports increasing access to education, reforming intellectual property regimes, and defending the openness and network neutrality of the Internet.

 Our businesses rely on high-quality, accessible education.

-Businesses need an educated workforce to adapt to the future needs of the marketplace, and Bernie supports several measures that help improve access to education.
+Businesses need an educated workforce to adapt to the future needs of the marketplace.
+Bernie supports several measures that will help improve access to education, such as universal childcare and pre-kindergarten, as well as his plans for tuition-free public colleges and universities, and curbing student loan debt that increasingly burdens the young adult population.
 Dive into Bernie’s record on proposed policies to increase access to education here.

 The current patent system is in need of reform.